SigBaldi/SigBaldi/README.md

 ### Hi, I'm Daniele
-I'm a Software Engineer from Sardinia.
-I love creating with Web Technologies and solving problems with code.
+I'm a Software Engineering Manager with 2 decades of technical background in Fullstack, Frontend, JavaScript, Typescript technologies.